catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [] check search normal search song yb link
 [] groups cdlc id not incresed correctly as string
-[] main db duplicate needs to saves the other cdlc id in dupi field [ ] fixed delete on maindb duplciate checking
+[] main db duplicate needs to saves the other cdlc id in dupi field [ ] fixed delete on maindb duplicate checking
 [ ] use external executable nice windo from main
 [ ] fixed saving or yb main/arrangement not to have https:\\yb.comhttps:\\yb.com
 [] check arangements and thones as maybe not all have